TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 python vol.py -f memory.dmp --profile=<profile> -g <offset> handles
 ```

+Use `-p <pid> -t file` to find out file referenced in a specific process.
+Attackers like to use `.sys` files to interact with kernel.

 To find open handles of a particular process with PID XXXX,

 ```bash